bcgov/platform-services-registry/app/app/admin-tools/README.md

     Use when you want to actually create imported `System` and `Team` records from the division CSV files, with provenance metadata, idempotent reruns, and Team-to-System links.
 -   `check-consolidation-metadata`
     Use when you want to verify whether Systems and Teams in the database actually have `metadata.consolidation` or `metadata.consolidatedInto` populated, and inspect a few sample records.
+-   `find-cloud-products-with-security-data`
+    Use when you want to identify private or public cloud products that have populated repository links, Sonar scan results, ACS results, or ZAP results backing the Security views.
 -   `suggest-organization-mappings-for-imported-systems`
     Use when you want to inspect imported division-backed Systems, extract unique source values from their original metadata, and produce a review table with best-guess Organization mappings from the existing organization table.
 -   `apply-organization-mappings-to-imported-systems`